terra-money/docs/docs/validator/faq.md

 - **Initial commission rate**: The commission rate on block provisions, block rewards and fees charged to delegators.

 - **Maximum commission**: The maximum commission rate which this validator will be allowed to charge.
+(This may not be changed after setup.)

 - **Commission change rate**: The maximum daily increase of the validator commission.
+(This may not be changed after setup.)

 - **Minimum self-bond amount**: Minimum amount of Luna the validator needs to have bonded at all times.
 If the validator's self-bonded stake falls below this limit, its entire staking pool will be unbonded.